Italy: Sicilian Mafia raids reveal links to US mob | The China Post

 FBI involved

-The Inzerillo, meanwhile, escaped to the US only to return in the early 2000s, after making peace with their former adversaries.
+The Inzerillo clan, meanwhile, escaped to the US only to return in the early 2000s, after making peace with their former adversaries.

-In excess of 200 police officers, many of which were from the US Federal Bureau of Investigation (FBI), issued 19 arrest warrants targeting the Inzerillo clan in Sicily’s capital, as well the Gambino family.
+An excess of 200 police officers, many of whom were from the US Federal Bureau of Investigation (FBI), issued 19 arrest warrants targeting the Inzerillo clan in Sicily’s capital, as well the Gambino family.

 “The investigation, dubbed ‘New Connection’, has registered the strong bond established between Cosa Nostra Palermo and US organized crime, with particular reference to the powerful Gambino crime family of New York,” a police statement said.